ppannattee/ppannattee.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a Ph.D. candidate at Tokyo Metropolitan University, specializing in deep learning and machine learning for assessing user experience (UX) in virtual reality (VR).
-My research focuses on leveraging AI to analyze user behavior and responses in immersive environments, with an emphasis on factors such as cybersickness, presence, and emotional states.
-By developing AI-driven frameworks, I aim to enhance user interaction with VR technologies and improve the overall immersive experience.
+I am a Ph.D. student at Tokyo Metropolitan University, specializing in deep learning and virtual reality (VR).
+My research leverages AI to analyze user experience (UX) in VR, with a focus on factors like cybersickness, presence, and emotional states, aiming to improve user interaction with immersive technologies.

-I earned my M.E. in Electrical Engineering from King Mongkut’s University of Technology Thonburi (KMUTT), Thailand, where I conducted research on fingerspelling recognition in real-world, dynamic video settings.
-My work involved designing a tailored deep learning architecture and achieving state-of-the-art results on large-scale datasets, deepening my expertise in AI applications for real-world challenges.
+I hold an M.E. in Electrical Engineering from KMUTT, where I developed state-of-the-art methods for fingerspelling recognition in dynamic, real-world video settings, further honing my expertise in AI applications to address complex, real-world challenges.

-Currently, my research explores how AI can assess and enhance subjective experiences in VR, contributing to the broader field of human-computer interaction (HCI).
-I am particularly interested in how immersive technologies can provide valuable insights into human cognition and behavior, with applications that extend beyond VR to user-centric technology design.
+My goal is to advance the understanding of human cognition and behavior through VR and AI, contributing to the development of innovative solutions in human-computer interaction.

-I am always excited to collaborate on innovative projects that push the boundaries of AI and immersive technologies.
-Feel free to reach out if you'd like to learn more about my work or explore potential collaborations!
+Feel free to contact me for further details or potential collaborations.